jaredpar/roslyn-compile-and-run/README.md

 # Compile, Load and Run

-This is a sample application demonstrating how you can compile C# code on the fly, load it into an `AssemblyLoadContext` and execute it.
+This is a quick sample application demonstrating how you can compile C# code on the fly, load it into an `AssemblyLoadContext` and execute it.

 For example:

 ```cmd
 > dotnet run